jubeatt/Sunnyside-agency-landing-page/README.md

 Of course, always feel free to give me feedback if you found anything wrong or you have any suggestions.

-You can send an [mail](mailto:jimdevelopesite@gmail.com) to me or just contact me directly.
+You can send a [mail](mailto:jimdevelopesite@gmail.com) to me or just contact me directly.

 In the end, I still thank the author who creates Front Mentor, It's not only the web design and practicing I learned from here but also learned much relative knowledge of front-end.